 ‘Well try again!’

 Finally they were all tucked in behind the jigsaw.
 ‘Grigs,’ said Abigail, ‘your tail is hanging out.’
 The tiger pulled it in, stepping on her paw and on one of the jam cakes she’d bought up from the cafe.
 It was a very sticky cake.
 Grigs shook his paw and bits flew all around the hidey hole.
 Patrick wiped jam from his eye.
 Abigail clutched her marbles tightly in her paw, she didn’t want cake all over them.

 ‘Settle down everyone,’ said Patrick.
 ‘Try and get some sleep, we need to be up really early so we can get out of here and get back home.’

 Abigail did feel very tired, and with another loud yawn she tucked her marbles under her paws.
 Curling up against Grigs and Patrick she closed her eyes.
 ‘I’m keeping these marbles,’ she murmured.

-‘Of course you are,’ sighed the polar, ‘now go to sleep.’
+‘Of course you are,’ muttered the polar, ‘now go to sleep.’